ChanSamuel/CC-group-project/README.md

 7. right click project -> build path -> add external archives -> double click on ‘external libraries’ folder -> add all .jar files
 8. add JUnit to build path
 9. right click project -> build project

+Running the game:

+1. select level one
+2. click new game
+3. play the level

+Saving:

+1. while the game is running (don't touch the exit)
+2. Make some moves to save
+3. Top left file menu -> save replay
+4. Enter any file name
+5. Click ok
+6. View the recording output in the console :)

+Fuzz testing:

+1. ???